Evalutation before IVF

 1. Anti-Mullerian Hormone Test (AMH): AMH levels remain relatively stable throughout the menstrual cycle and can be assessed on any day of the menstrual cycle.
 An AMH value less than 1.0 can predict a low response to stimulation.

-2. Day 2-5 Levels of FSH, and Estradiol: Follicle stimulating hormone values greater than 10 IU/L are associated with a less robust response to ovarian stimulation.
+2. Day 2-5 Levels of FSH, and Estradiol: Follicle-stimulating hormone values greater than 10 IU/L are associated with a less robust response to ovarian stimulation.
 Estradiol serves as an aid for interpreting FSH results.
 Basal estradiol levels typically should be less than 60–80 pg/mL; elevated estradiol levels may have a suppressive effect on FSH levels and may be indicative of decreased ovarian reserve.

 Semen